hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform/index.md

 ## Terraform Community, HCP Terraform and Enterprise

 ???
-**In the first chapter we'll cover Terraform open source and some of the differences between Community and HCP Terraform and Enterprise.**
+**In the first chapter we'll cover Terraform Community Edition and some of the differences between Community and HCP Terraform and Enterprise.**

 ---
 name: terraform-user-journey